Marketing to Doctors, Part 4: Lead Generation

 Search isn’t a great platform when you have an emerging product that people don’t know exists.
 It’s also not as useful if you’re competing in a category with a really low churn rate.
 You need to get in front of prospects who might otherwise not be thinking about making a change in your category.
 Search generally isn’t very helpful for that.

 To effectively use Adwords, you really need someone who understands both the ins and outs of Adwords and the nuances of your product.
-Most paid search agencies are focused on high volume keywords… the techniques that work for consumer products and even most B2B campaigns will mostly result in wasted spend when used on doctors.
+Most paid search agencies are focused on high-volume keywords… the techniques that work for consumer products and even most B2B campaigns will mostly result in wasted spend when applied to doctors.

-Advertisers need to comb through each search query, figure out the intent behind them, and come up with lots and lots of creative negative keywords, exact matches, etc. And yes, you still need to do this even if your ad copy is crystal clear that it is only aimed at doctors.
+Advertisers need to comb through each search query, determine its intent, and come up with lots and lots of creative negative keywords, exact matches, etc. And yes, you still need to do this even if your ad copy is crystal clear that it’s aimed only at doctors.
 People will click on anything without reading.
-(For instance, we regularly get million dollar RFPs on glass-paned canopies for railroad stations and office buildings.)
+(For instance, we regularly get million-dollar RFPs on glass-paned canopies for railroad stations and office buildings.)

 Pro-Tip: Search is more than just Google: You’ll notice that I didn’t label this section “Adwords”.